 The convenience amount location is specified in ANSI X9.100-110.
-The basic location is illustrated in Figure 3.1.
 Since this amount can be machine scanned, its location and design should be kept within the specifications.
 The amount beginning with the dollar sign should be left justified within the scan area with numbers spaced normally to the right.
 The dollars and cents should be separated by a decimal point with the cents printed in the same size font as the rest of the field.
 Embedded commas should not be used.
 The convenience amount background should have good reflectance so it does not interfere with optical scanning.